smnorris/bcfishpass/scripts/model_habitat_lateral/valley_confinement.md

 To generate an 'unconfined valley' raster and a valley-width raster (for the unconfined valleys) for accessible streams within a given watershed:

     python valley_confinement.py <watershed_group_code>

-To process all watershed groups noted in `bcfishpass.param_watersheds` and merge into a single unconfined valleys raster called `valleys.tif`:

-    ./valley_confinement.sh

 ## Method